sparkfun/Qwiic_I2C_Py/README.md

 Examples
 ---------------
-This package is used extensivly by the python modules for the SparkFun qwiic ecosystem.
+This package is used extensively by the python modules for the SparkFun qwiic ecosystem.
 References to the modules can be found in the [qwiic python package](https://github.com/sparkfun/Qwiic_Py/tree/master/drivers)

 General package use examples: